 While it’s important to reflect on our mistakes, the only point to do that is to learn the lessons from those mistakes.
 Once the lessons are learned then it’s time to move on.

-1st, we entered the trade based on emotion and chased a high-risk entry.
+1st, The trade was entered based on emotion and took a high-risk entry.

-2nd, we committed way too much capital in the position.
+2nd, Then we committed way too much of our account in the position.

 As a result of these two mistakes, we lost 50% of our account in one fell swoop.
 We are in a bad place emotionally; in fact we spend a lot of time feeling sick to our stomach wondering how we could have been so stupid.